ReneeDeLuca/goal-crushers/README.md

 - JavaScript: Programming language for implementing interactive functionality.
 - Tailwind CSS: Utility-first CSS framework for easy and consistent UI design.

+### Prerequisites

+Before running the NeuroTrack web app, make sure you have the following installed on your system:

+Node.js is required
+npm install
+Create a .env file in the root directory and set the required environment variables, such as database credentials, API keys, etc.

 ## Optimizations

-- Authentication/Route Protection:
+**MVC Architecture**

+GoalSense follows the MVC architecture to ensure a clear separation of concerns and maintainable code:

+- Model: Responsible for managing the data and business logic.
+It interacts with the database to store and retrieve goal and habit information.
+- View: Handles the presentation and user interface.
+The views are designed with low perceptual load to support users in the neurodivergent community.
+- Controller: Acts as the intermediary between the model and the view.
+It processes user input, triggers appropriate actions, and updates the view based on the model's data.

+**Authentication/Route Protection**

-  Changed from original authentication/session strategy to JSON Web Token within Secure httpOnly cookie to reduce storage needs.
-Cookie is stored in the browser instead of session information being stored in the DB.
-Upon logout, the cookie is destroyed.
-Authentication middleware ensures that the routes are protected.
+- Changed from original authentication/session strategy to JSON Web Token within Secure httpOnly cookie to reduce storage needs.
+- Cookie is stored in the browser instead of session information being stored in the DB.
+- Upon logout, the cookie is destroyed.
+- Authentication middleware ensures that the routes are protected.

 ## Lessons Learned/Reinforced: